Applications of Object Oriented Programming

 list the name of the items to-be purchased (in alphabetical order)

-list the name of the items have been purchased (in alphabetical order)
+list the name of the items that have been purchased (in alphabetical order)

 We do not want redundant items to be included on our shopping list - if someone enters “apples” twice, we should only list it once.
 Thus we will make use of sets, which store unique elements, to store the items on our list.